dirv/svelte-component-double/README.md

 # svelte-component-double

-An (experimental) test double for Svelte 3 components.
-It's currently in active development.
-The package contains matchers for both Jest and Jasmine, but I’d love help to build matchers for Expect, Should and Chai.
+An test double for Svelte components.
+It works with Vitest, Jest and Jasmine.

-**One problem:** There’s currently no way to tell between multiple instances rendered in the rendered output vs. a single instance that has been rendered multiple times due to a prop update.

 ## Installation